slgrobotics/robots_bringup/Docs/Lawnmower/README.md

 make format
 ```

-There are other RPi-based target *boards* and corresponding builds:
+There are other RPi-based target *boards* and corresponding builds - something to keep in mind:
 ```
 make scumaker_pilotpi_arm64
 make px4_raspberrypi_arm64